What Does it Take to Be an Aircraft Cargo Handling Supervisor?

 Types of Aircraft Cargo Handling Supervisor Jobs

-- Cargo Supervisor
+- Baggage Handling Supervisor

-- Air Cargo Specialist
+- Air Cargo Specialist Supervisor

-Are There Job Opportunities for Aircraft Cargo Handling Supervisors?
+Job Outlook for Aircraft Cargo Handling Supervisors

 The states with the most job growth for Aircraft Cargo Handling Supervisor are Oregon, New Jersey, and North Dakota.
 Watch out if you plan on working in Missouri, Wisconsin, or Ohio.
 These states have the worst job growth for this type of profession.

-Aircraft Cargo Handling Supervisor Average Salary
+Salary for an Aircraft Cargo Handling Supervisor

 Aircraft Cargo Handling Supervisors who work in Wisconsin, Virginia, or New Jersey, make the highest salaries.